nhnifong/neufangled-site/docs/installation_guide.md

 Power on all the anchors using the "all on" button on your outlet remote.
 Open the [control panel](usage_guide.md), and select "Auto tension" from the main menu.

-### Learn when to use the kill switch.
+### Learn when to use the kill switch

+The "all off" button on the outlet remote serves as a low tech kill switch that turns off all the motorized components.
+It is best to keep the outlet remote in the same place at all times, and circle the "all off" button with a red sharpie.
+You could mount it to the wall or the desk for example.
+That way you don't have to think too hard in the event that you need to hit that button.

+![](images/install/image14.png){ loading=lazy, width=45% }

 "Auto tension" reels in each line until some tension is detected.
 If a line gets tight but doesn't stop reeling gently tug on it.
 If that doesn't stop it, hit the "STOP" button in the control panel.
-If for some reason it won't stop reeling in, hit the "all off" button on the outlet remote.
+The stop button in software commands the motors to keep their current length but doesn't turn anything off. **If for some reason motors are still moving** after this, hit the "all off" button on the outlet remote.
 You may need to repeat the tension calibration steps for the misbehaving motor.

-I think it is best to keep the outlet remote in the same place at all times, and circle the "all off" button with a red sharpie.
-You could mount it to the wall or the desk for example.
-That way you don't have to think too hard in the event that you need to hit that button.

-![](images/install/image14.png){ loading=lazy, width=45% }

-The main issue to watch out for is the gantry getting too high and the lines getting too tight.
-Its a dangerous situation that can quickly lead to a line breaking.
-If you ever think its getting to tight, hit the "all off" button, aka kill switch.
-It is nearly always a sign that calibration needs to be improved.
+Hit the kill switch **if the gantry gets too high and the lines are getting too tight**, or if you hear a rising "tink tink" sound.
+Its a dangerous situation that can quickly lead to something breaking.
+If this happens it is usually a sign that calibration needs to be improved, but can also becaused by anchor_server.py crashing while reeling in.

+Hit the kill switch **if someone becomes entangled in the lines**.
+But if you can't reach it, You can pull on them till you overpower the motors, which only takes a few kg of force, If any motor is overpowered, the whole system stops.
+If this ever happens, please let me know of the circumstances so I can try to prevent it.

+Both the hardware and software of this system are released AS IS without warranty.
+See the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0) For more detail.